Lizzo Shared Why She's Experimenting with a Raw Vegan Diet

 Finally, for dessert, Lizzo made a peanut butter and jelly smoothie by blending together peanut butter, frozen strawberries, oats, oat milk, vanilla protein powder, and, of course, "love from Jesus," she joked in the video, adding that she felt "very lit and full" by the end of the day.
 (Related: I Followed a Vegan Diet for a Week and Discovered a New Appreciation for These Foods)

-As a vegan, Lizzo doesn't eat meat or any animal by-products, including eggs, milk, and cheese.
-While it seems like she's figured out her main meals and snacks, she's had a little more trouble finding satisfying hangover-food alternatives, she said in another TikTok video.
+While it seems like Lizzo's figured out her main meals and snacks, she's had a little more trouble finding satisfying hangover-food alternatives, she said in another TikTok video.
 Her go-to after a night out used to be cheesy eggs, but after some experimenting, she's found a vegan alternative.
 Now, she creates a vegan breakfast scramble using Just Egg (an egg alternative) whipped together with beans, corn, spinach, and vegan pepper jack cheese, and lightly seasoned with garlic powder, smoked paprika, salt, and pepper.
 (Related: Hangover Cures That Really Work and the Ones That Don't)

 If you're on the lookout for more satisfying vegan breakfast ideas, Lizzo also shared an insider tip on how to make vegan bacon taste more bacon-y.
 "I like to cook it in maple syrup so it gets nice and crunchy and candied," she said in a TikTok video.
 (Related: The Plant-Based Vegan Bacon You'll Want to Eat with All the Things)